The Nigerian Army said on Friday that three soldiers and seven

 Trump's denigration of the family of a fallen Muslim American soldier was seen by many as a monumental mis-step.

-The Republican shot back on ABC News that he has made "a lot of sacrifices," then raised the stakes by tweeting: "Mr. Khan, who does not know me, viciously attacked me from the stage of the DNC."
+The Republican shot back on ABC News that he has made "a lot of

 Trump stood firm, even as some Republicans openly vowed to vote for Clinton.